gmcmillan100/docs/pygarden.md

 ```

 `api.pygarden.com` -- Domain name

 `v1` -- API version number to support future versions and backward compatibility

 `resources` -- Plan to support other resources or non-resource functionality to the API in the future

-# Create flask app
+# Create the basic flask app

-Add this to a file named `api.py`:
+Add this to a file named `pygarden.py`:

 ```
 import flask